OscarLaraG/Data-Science-Project/README.md

 **Project Title:** Crime Rates in The Bronx
 This project is going to be based around crimes in the Bronx.
 Crime rates, and finding the safest and most dangerous neighborhoods, using data from NYC open data.
-It will be using many data visualization methods, such as bar graphs, time series graphs, and chloropeth maps.
+It will be using many data visualization methods, such as bar graphs, time series graphs.

 **Datasets:**
 This project uses data from NYC OpenData, to gather criminal offense information from the years 2019-2021.